Thiruvananthapuram: Metro

+The alignment plan includes both underground and elevated sections.

 Road

 Thiruvananthapuram has a well-developed road transport infrastructure.
 The roads in the city are maintained by the Thiruvananthapuram Roads Development Company Limited (TRDCL) and Kerala PWD.
 TRDCL manages the 42 km city roads which come under the Thiruvananthapuram City Roads Improvement Project (TRCIP), which is the first urban road project in India.
-TRCIP is a Public-private partnership project to improve and maintain the existing road network in the city to cater to the needs of rapid urbanisation.
+TRCIP is a public-private partnership project to improve and maintain the existing road network in the city to cater to the needs of rapid urbanisation.
 TRCIP has won the International Road Federation's Global Road Achievement Awards in 2015.
-TCRIP has also been selected by United Nations as a replicable Public Private Partnership model.
-It was one of the 12 Public-private partnership project case studies from across the world which fulfil the Sustainable Development Goals of the UN Agenda 2030.
+TCRIP has also been selected by United Nations as a replicable public-private partnership model.
+It was one of the 12 public-private partnership project case studies from across the world which fulfil the Sustainable Development Goals of the UN Agenda 2030.
+In 2024, Thiruvananthapuram became the first Indian city to win the UN global sustainability award.

 Thiruvananthapuram is served by National Highway 66 of India's National Highways system.
 The city is connected to the North-South Corridor of the National Highway system at Aralvaimozhi, which is 80 km south of the city.
 The State Highway 1, which commonly known as the Main Central Road is an arterial highway in the city.
 Other major highways in the city are State Highway 2 and State Highway 45.
 The Mahatma Gandhi Road is the main arterial road in the city.
 Another important road is the Kowdiar Road, which is also known as the Royal Road, as it leads to the Kowdiar Palace.

 Rail

 Thiruvananthapuram is a divisional headquarters in the Southern Railway zone of the Indian Railways.
-Long-distance trains originate from Thiruvananthapuram Central and Kochuveli railway terminals.
+Long-distance trains originate from Thiruvananthapuram Central and Thiruvananthapuram North railway terminals.
 Kochuveli railway terminal is developed to ease congestion on the central station and it acts as a satellite station to Thiruvananthapuram Central.
 Thiruvananthapuram Central is the busiest railway station in Kerala.
-Other railway stations in the city are Thiruvananthapuram Pettah, Nemom railway station, Veli railway station and Kazhakoottam railway station.
-Being the southernmost municipal corporation in India, many long train services of Indian Railways originate from Thiruvananthapuram like Trivandrum Rajdhani Express, Thiruvananthapuram - Silchar Superfast Express and Kochuveli - Amritsar Weekly Express.
-There are plans to develop a railway terminal at Nemom railway station to reduce congestion at Thiruvananthapuram Central.
+Other railway stations in the city are Thiruvananthapuram North, Thiruvananthapuram Pettah, Thiruvananthapuram South railway station, Veli railway station and Kazhakoottam railway station.
+Being the southernmost municipal corporation in India, many long train services of Indian Railways originate from Thiruvananthapuram like Thiruvananthapuram Rajdhani Express, Thiruvananthapuram - Silchar Superfast Express and Thiruvananthapuram North - Amritsar Weekly Express.
+There are plans to develop a railway terminal at Thiruvananthapuram South railway station to reduce congestion at Thiruvananthapuram Central.

+(* Indicates that its currently under construction.)